jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Charts.md

 * Name and glyph for the aspect.
 * Name and glyph for the second point.
 * The actual orb.
 * A percentage of the exactness of the orb.
 The percentage is based on the definitions in the configuration.
 A high percentage shows an exact aspect.

+You can sort the columns by clicking on the header.

 You do not need to close the window with aspects to continue.